Lamb Kabobs

 • Discard the marinade.
 Thread the lamb and vegetables onto eight skewers.

-• Place the lamb kabobs onto the hot grill and grill for 4-5 minutes on each side, turning regularly to ensure all sides are cooked.
+• Place the lamb kabobs on the hot grill and grill for 4-5 minutes on each side, turning them regularly to ensure all sides are cooked evenly.

 Notes